skip to content

 A Brief Bio

-I am an Associate Professor at the University of Cambridge.
-Previously, I have been a postdoctoral scholar at Stanford University upon receiving the NSF/CRA Computing Innovation Fellowship, and worked with the Interactive Perception and Robot Learning Lab headed by Jeannette Bohg.
+Previously, I was at Stanford University upon receiving the NSF/CRA Computing Innovation Fellowship, and worked with the Interactive Perception and Robot Learning Lab at Stanford led by Jeannette Bohg.
 I completed my PhD work on data-efficient simulation-to-reality transfer at KTH (Sweden) in the group headed by Danica Kragic.
 I also had the opportunity to intern at NVIDIA Robotics (Seattle, USA) and Microsoft Research (Cambridge, UK).

 Before that, I obtained my Master's degree from the Robotics Institute at Carnegie Mellon University, where I developed data-efficient methods for learning controllers for bipedal locomotion (with Akshara Rai and Chris Atkeson).
 During my time at CMU, my advisor was Emma Brunskill, and in her group I also worked on data-efficient reinforcement learning.